konpanousis/AutomaticTraitExtraction/README.md

 -----
 ```
  .
+ Query_and_Prompt_Species_Traits.ipynb # A jupyter notebook with the full pipeline for querying the search api for certain species, classifying the text and prompting the LLM.
  ├── DescriptionClassification         # Scripts pertaining to training the Description Classifier.
      ├── data                          # Scripts for data collection and curation.
      ├── utils                         # Misc Scripts.
      ├── DistilBERT_Train.ipynb        # Sciript to train the BERT Description Classifier.
      ├── predict_model.py              # Load and predict descriptions.
      ├── web_crawler.py                # Data crawling and curation.
  ├── LLMs                              # Script pertaining to data collection and LLM querying.
     ├── Data                           # Contains data crawling, cleaning scripts and other data files.
     ├── PostProcessing                 # Post Processing Scripts to collect the results.
     ├── Results                        # Results for the individual datasets.
     ├── SurveyResults                  # Results for the Surveys.
     ├── MistralPrompt_Surveys.ipynb    # Prompt for the LLM for each dataset.
     └── Mistral_Prompting.ipynb        # Prompt for the LLM for the surveys.
+├── models                             # Folder containing the trained description classifier weights

 ```